Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 ### Ambidexterous

-*Advanced Feat (Prerequisites: Level 8+, Strength or Dexterity 15+)*
+*Advanced Feat (Prerequisites: Level 8+, Strength or Dexterity 15+, [Two-weapon Fighting](./feat-fighting-style/phb24.md#two-weapon-fighting) feat)*

 You learn to wield even more weapon variety with both of your hands.

 **Bonus AC**
 You gain a +1 bonus to your AC while you are wielding a separate melee weapon in each hand.

-**Masterful Dual Wielding**
-When you take the Attack action on your turn and attack with a weapon that lacks the :weapon-prop-heavy: **Heavy** or :weapon-prop-two-handed: **Two-handed** property, you can make one extra attack as a :rsc-b: Bonus Action later on the same turn with a different weapon, which must be a Melee weapon that lacks the :weapon-prop-two-handed: **Two-Handed** property.

-You don’t add your ability modifier to this extra attack’s damage unless it’s negative or if you have the [Two-Weapon Fighting](./feat-fighting-style/phb24.md#two-weapon-fighting) feat.
+**Strong Arm**
+While you are wielding two Melee weapons, both are treated as if they had the :weapon-prop-light: **Light** property.

+**Flurry**
+When you make the extra off-hand attack using the :weapon-prop-light: **Light** property, you can make it as part of the Attack action, instead of as a Bonus Action.
+You can still make this extra attack only once per turn.

 **Quick Draw**
 You can draw or stow two weapons that lack the :weapon-prop-two-handed: **Two-Handed** property when you would normally be able to draw or stow only one.